gradoally/ton-editable-minter/README.md

 ## Transfer NFT

-Use pattern below to transfer your NFT (Deploy-wallet should be the owner of the nft)
+Use pattern below to transfer your NFT (Deploy-wallet should be the owner of the nft).

 > ./use.sh edit-nft [net] [nft_addr] [new_owner]